CodersCampus/Assignment1starter/README.md

 File > Open > [browse to `brain-fm.html` file] in your favorite browser.
 - Most developers - _but not all_ - prefer chrome as their favorite browser to develop in.
 - Learn the keystrokes to format and save files so you can do so without even thinking - _**every time you make changes!**_
 - Commit your work locally frequently (daily?), so that you can revert to a previous commit in case of unforseen problems, later.
+Also, good practice with `git`

 ## Assignment 1 and the "4 Hour Rule"